tiborauer/ansible-win/README.md

     Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-Tools-All -All
     ```

+2. Connect the VMs with the (Windows) host and the internet
-2. Create virtual network for the VMs (if you do not have one already)
+    1. Create virtual network for the VMs
         ```powershell
         New-VMSwitch -SwitchName HyperVSwitch -SwitchType Internal
         New-NetIPAddress -IPAddress 10.12.0.1 -PrefixLength 24 -InterfaceAlias "vEthernet (HyperVSwitch)" New-NetNAT -Name HyperVNAT -InternalIPInterfaceAddressPrefix 10.12.0.0/24
         ```
+    2. Ensure that VMs can reach the software space on host
+        1. Search and open the "Windows Defender Firewall with Advanced Security" in the Start
+        2. Inbound Rules -> File and Printer Sharing (SMB-In), Public
+        3. Double click
+        4. General tab -> Click "Enabled"
+        5. Scope tab -> Remote IP address -> Make sure "These IP addresses" is selected and "Local subnet" is in the list.

 3. Clone repo for provisioning
     ```shell